gthetwong/wdi_rental_app_template/README.md

 **Good news:** The classes already exist and contain annotated method stubs, you simply need to implement.
 Look for comments throughout the code for guidance.

-Feel free to add menu options and extend the object model.
+Bonus: Feel free to add menu options and extend the object model.